swiftlang/swift-llbuild/docs/buildsystem.rst

        be exposed in the process environment.
 If not provided, the process will inherit the environment from the client.

+   * - allow-missing-inputs
+     - A boolean value, indicating whether the commands should be allowed to run even if it has missing input files.
+The default is false.

 Clang Tool
 ----------